Some posts contain compensated links. Please read this disclaimer for more info.

 The art of lapidary, a centuries-old tradition, is kept alive in Bol at the Sculpting Academy in Pučišća.
 It is here where students learn how to take enormous slices of Brač stone and transform them into decorative pieces.
 Amazingly, it’s the only stone masonry school in Europe, and best of all, you can check it out while school is in session and watch how the stone comes alive.

 Fun Fact: The Roman Emperor Diocletian had a palace built in Split made from Brač stone.
 Roman slaves quarried the stone over many years.
 You can find out where else Brač stone is said to have been used by checking out these facts about Croatia.

 7. Spot The Sculptures

 With the stone masonry school on this part of the Dalmatian Coast, it comes as no surprise that the town is covered with sophisticated works chiseled from Brač stone, including many sculptures that are dotted around the picturesque town.
 See how many you can spot along your travels.

 Stroll along the Bol Promenade, which takes you along the seashore from the town of Bol all the way to Zlatni Rat Beach.
-The route is lined with Brač stone and shaded with large overhanging pine trees.
+The route is lined with Brač stone and shaded with sizeable overhanging pine trees.
 I’d suggest wandering along with ice-cream in hand on your first day to pick out your favorite beach spots.

 9. Get A Brač Stone Souvenir